Who: BankID, a digital identity service.

 On it's own, your social security number isn't sensitive information.

-All of the words in all the tiny components like buttons is what tells me, your user, what's going to happen when I use that button in the user interface of your product.
-Words and visuals in a user interface help me understand how everything in your product work, and as importantly how and when they don't work.
+All of the words in all the tiny components like buttons is what tells me, your user, what's going to happen when I tap or click on that button in the user interface of your product or service.

-Perhaps I'll write a rant on whether an action that does something should be a button or link, and why, another time.
-One thing is certain, it depends.
+If I tap on the button and the whole process is cancelled and I'm brought back to the home screen, the button could say exactly that.
+Perhaps I'll write a page on whether an action that takes you somewhere should be a button or link, and why, another time.
+Only one thing is certain, it always depends.